aokmen/Backend-Stock-App/readme.md

 # STOCK MANAGEMENT BACKEND

-The Stock Management System, a web application for inventory and sales, includes a user-friendly dashboard, dynamic charts, and brand/firm management.
-It employs React, Material-UI, Tremor Chart, Formik, Yup, and Axios for functionality.
-The Sales and Performance components handle sales data visualization, utilizing an API for data retrieval.

 The backend of this project was created using Express.js, Node.js, MongoDB, Mongoose, JWT, and Token technologies.

 ### Folder/File Structure: